To ensure a beneficial camping experience for all, groups are asked to follow these procedures:

 Sleeping Facilities

-When you leave: (1) Clean your room; (2) Close windows; (3) Check drawers and shelves and under bed for belongings; (4) Turn heat down; (5) Open curtains; (6) Turn lights off; (7) Take trash to the dumpster.Â
+Departure Checklist: (1) Clean room; (2) Close windows; (3) Check drawers, shelves, and under beds for belongings; (4) Turn heat down; (5) Open curtains; (6) Turn lights off; (7) Take trash to the dumpster.

 Group Clean-up Responsibilities